Tag Archives: Virginia Sustarsic

 By Ed Staskus

-The Mamas & the Papas released “San Francisco (Be Sure to Wear Flowers in Your Hair)” that year and it got to number four on the Billboard Hot 100.
+We were both in high school at the time and stumbled into the 1970s having missed the hoopla.
+The Mamas & the Papas released “San Francisco (Be Sure to Wear Flowers in Your Hair)” and it got to number four on the Billboard Hot 100.
 It stayed there for a month, a golden oldie in the making, while the parade across Golden Gate Bridge went on and on.
 The vinyl single sold more than 7 million copies worldwide.

-Arunas found a bucket of bolts, a 1958 VW Karmann Ghia, somehow got it going, brush painted it parakeet green, and was determined to hit the open road to see what all the excitement had been about.
+Arunas found a bucket of bolts, a 1958 VW Karmann Ghia, somehow got it running, brush painted it parakeet green, and was determined to hit the open road to see what all the excitement had been about.
 He also wanted to visit the spot at Twin Peaks where Chocolate George’s ashes had been scattered.

-George Hendricks was a Hells Angel who was hit by a car while swerving around a street cat on a quiet afternoon in 1967 as the Summer of Love was winding down, dying later that night from his injuries.
+George Hendricks was a Hells Angel who was hit by a car while swerving around a stray cat on a quiet afternoon in as the Summer of Love was winding down, dying later that night from his injuries.
 He was known as Chocolate George because he was rarely seen without a quart of his favorite beverage, which was chocolate milk, usually spiked with whiskey.
 He was a favorite among the hippies because he was funny and friendly.
-His goatee was almost as long as his long hair, he wore a pot-shaped helmet when riding his Harley, and his denim vest was dotted with an assortment of round tinny pin badges.
+His goatee was almost as long as his long hair, he wore a pot-shaped helmet when riding his Harley, and his denim vest was dotted with an assortment of tinny pin badges.

+One of the badges said, “Go Easy on Kesey.”
 The writer Ken Kesey had been the de facto head of the Merry Pranksters.
-Much of the hippie aesthetic traced back to them and their Magic Bus.
+Much of the hippie aesthetic can be traced back to them and their Magic Bus.
 Arunas was an art student and liked the way the bus was decked out.

 The Karmann Ghia was a two-door four-speed manual with an air-cooled 36 horsepower engine in the back.
 The trunk was in the front.
 Unlike most cars it had curved glass all the way around and frameless one-piece door glass.
 My friend’s rust bucket barely ran, unlike most of the sporty Karmann Ghia’s on the road, but it ran.
 There was still some magic left in it.

-“Where do you think you’re going in that thing?” he asked us after Arunas showed him his driver’s license.
-He wrinkled his nose looking the car’s no-primer paint job up and down.
+We got almost as far as the Indiana border before an Ohio State Highway Patrolman stopped us.
+“Where do you think you’re going in that thing?” he asked after Arunas showed him his driver’s license.
+He wrinkled his nose looking at the car’s no-primer paint job.

 “California.”